As we approach a fresh, new year, isn’t it time you started thinking about ways to revamp your conference events?

 All the participants assigned to the same segment form temporary “expert groups” and are given time to discuss their learnings and rehearse the presentations they will make to their jigsaw groups.
 Once back in their jigsaw groups, each member presents their segment to the others.
 The instructors can float from group to group to ensure the learning is being delivered correctly.
-At the end of the session, a quiz can be given to test overall knowledge of the material.
+At the end of the session, a quiz can be given to test the overall knowledge of the material.

 Including a soapbox at your event can provide delegates with a platform to have their ideas heard.
 Individuals can submit proposals to participate and, if they are chosen, will be given a short time on stage to present an issue that is important to them.

 Challenging views are encouraged, as well as the sharing of any projects or pieces of research likely to be of interest to the audience.
 The format is informal and sessions are usually limited to 30 minutes in total.